The page covers:

 (left) Detail of the apse: The Virgin Mary and Infant Jesus with St. John the Baptist, another saint, St. Catherine of the Wheel and St. Onuphrius; (right) Monument to Giovanni Sacco, Archbishop of Ragusa in Dalmatia and Bishop of Ancona (d.
 1505), school of Andrea Bregno

 Giovanni Sacco had to deal with matters which today we do not associate with the duties of a bishop.
-He is chiefly remembered for having repressed the riots which occurred after the death of Pope Alexander VI in 1503 with a heavy hand and for having helped Pope Julius II during his military campaigns.
+He is chiefly remembered for having repressed the riots which occurred in Rome after the death of Pope Alexander VI in 1503 with a heavy hand and for having helped Pope Julius II during his military campaigns.
 Many visitors notice the inscription he dictated for his monument: Labor et Gloria Vita Fuit.
 Mors Requies.
 Life was Action and Glory.
 Death is Repose.

 (left) Gravestone of Francesco Buglioni (d.
 1520), a Florentine sculptor in friendly terms with Pope Leo X; (right) Monument to Giuseppe Rondinini.
 He died in 1801, but the monument was already described in 1794 by Mariano Vasi and the inscription "pro se adhuc vivens extruxit" confirms that Rondinini did want to be buried in such a gruesome monument.
 He showed more taste in the decoration of his family palace